josephdviviano/script-it/README.md

 **arguments**

-    # input:          input prefix, to find input files. auto-determined by scriptuit
+    # input:          input prefix, to find input files. auto-determined by script-it
     # list_variable:  a list of strings for the user to select from [list: apples banannas oranges ?]
     # float_variable: a number (allows for decimals). [float]
     # int_variable:   a number (no decimals) [int]

-Here, we see the 4 arguments available in scriptuit.
+Here, we see the 4 arguments available in script-it.

-+ `input` is a special argument in scriptuit.
++ `input` is a special argument in script-it.
 It is automatically filled by the `output` prefix of the previous module.
-Therefore, any module with an input argument should be a mid-stage module. scriptuit modules that are run at the beginning of the pipelines should not have an `input` argument, and should copy files from the `RUNXX` folder.
+Therefore, any module with an input argument should be a mid-stage module. script-it modules that are run at the beginning of the pipelines should not have an `input` argument, and should copy files from the `RUNXX` folder.

 + `list_variable` is a case where the user should select from a set of pre-defined, or custom, strings.
 The `[list: x y z ?]` syntax at the end of the line is a space-delimited list of the options to be presented to the user. `?` is a special case, that if selected asks the user to enter a custom string.